-For over 140 years, royalty, celebrities, dignitaries and distinguished travelers from Graham Greene to Rudyard Kipling have stayed in the legendary Oriental on the Chao Phraya River.
-The 368 rooms and suites, with views over the river and the city, are sumptuous.
+For over 140 years, royalty, celebrities, dignitaries, and distinguished travelers from Graham Greene to Rudyard Kipling have stayed in the legendary Oriental on the Chao Phraya.
+The 331 guest rooms and suites, with views over the river and the city, are sumptuous.
 The many restaurants and bars, serving all types of Asian and Western cuisine, are in a class of their own: Le Normandie is one of the best French restaurants in all of Asia - with an opulent setting and a superb menu - and is frequented by members of the Thai Royal Family.
 The Oriental Spa and fitness center are fabulous, with world-class treatments, equipment and facilities.
 This richly historical hotel has been consistently ranked by top publications as one of the world's finest hotels.
-The Oriental is a one-hour drive from Suvarnabhumi International Airport (BKK).
+The Mandarin Oriental Bangkok is a one-hour drive from Suvarnabhumi International Airport (BKK).

 This spacious, relaxed room has elegant blue-toned décor and boasts city and river views.
 Beds can be configured as king or twin beds, with a separate walk-in shower and bath, as well as a lounge area with a sofa.
 There are also options for interconnecting rooms and suites.